MigOpsRepos/pg_dbms_job/README.md

         last_sec text, -- same as last_date (not used)
-        this_date timestamp with time zone, -- date that this job started executing this_sec text, -- same as this_date (not used) next_date timestamp with time zone NOT NULL, -- date that this job will next be executed next_sec timestamp with time zone, -- same as next_date (not used) total_time interval, -- total wall clock time spent by the system on this job, in seconds broken char(1), -- Y: no attempt is made to run this job, N: an attempt is made to run this job interval text NOT NULL, -- a date function, evaluated at the start of execution, becomes next next_date failures bigint, -- number of times the job has started and failed since its last success what text  NOT NULL, -- body of the anonymous pl/sql block that the job executes nls_env text, -- session parameters describing the nls environment of the job (not used)
+        this_date timestamp with time zone, -- date that this job started executing this_sec text, -- same as this_date (not used) next_date timestamp(0) with time zone NOT NULL, -- date that this job will next be executed next_sec timestamp with time zone, -- same as next_date (not used) total_time interval, -- total wall clock time spent by the system on this job, in seconds broken char(1), -- Y: no attempt is made to run this job, N: an attempt is made to run this job interval text, -- a date function, evaluated at the start of execution, becomes next next_date failures bigint, -- number of times the job has started and failed since its last success what text  NOT NULL, -- body of the anonymous pl/sql block that the job executes nls_env text, -- session parameters describing the nls environment of the job (not used)